The Flight Before Christmas (2008 film): Plot

-While waiting for Niko to recover, Julius recounts how his real family was taken by wolves, and says that he has viewed Niko like a son now.
+While waiting for Niko to recover, Julius recounts how his real family was taken by wolves, and says that he has viewed Niko like a son to him.
 Once they arrive at Santa's place, Niko is almost hit by the Flying Forces while standing on the runway.
 Niko tells them of Black Wolf's plan, but they doubt a wolf would discover Santa's secret valley.
 As they celebrate at their bar before heading out on Christmas Eve, Wilma sings them a song that asks them the identity of Niko's father.
 None of the reindeer respond, but they decide to do a "flying test" to see if Niko has the genetics to fly and thus prove if his claim is true.
-Upon realizing the potential danger of this, Julius yells at Niko while he is in midflight, so he falls again but is saved by Dasher.
-After this, the wolves find their way into the valley and the scared reindeer lose their power of flight.
+Upon realizing the potential danger of this, Julius yells at Niko while he is in midflight, and Niko falls but is saved by Dasher.
+As Niko leaves Santa's Fell, he gets into a argument with Julius for not wanting him to find his father before running off.
+Just then, the wolves find their way into the valley, and the scared reindeer lose their power of flight.
 Black Wolf chooses to pursue Niko and corners him up a tall tree.

 Meanwhile, as the other reindeer are cornered on the runway by the other wolves, Julius convinces the reindeer that they can fly, allowing them to save Niko using the sleigh.
-Black Wolf latches onto the sleigh, but Julius dislodges the part he is holding on to.
+Black Wolf latches onto the sleigh, but Julius dislodges the part he is holding on to and falls.
 In order to save Julius from falling as well, Niko jumps off the sleigh, only to realize that he can finally fly, and successfully saves Julius as Black Wolf falls to his seeming death.
 Niko, backed up by the Flying Forces, send the wolves fleeing when they realize Black Wolf's defeat.
 Prancer, congratulating Niko on his bravery, reveals that he is his father.
-Afterwards, Niko meets Santa, who invites him to join the Flying Forces.
-However, after Julius leaves to update Niko's mother and the herd on his well-being, Niko chooses to stay with his mother and Julius, but intends to visit Prancer.
+Afterwards, Niko meets Santa, who invites him to join the Flying Forces, but after Julius leaves to update Niko's mother and the herd on his well-being, Niko chooses to stay with his mother and Julius, but intends to visit Prancer.
 Niko and Julius then take the herd to a new valley.

 Production

 The animation took place in three countries; initial animation production and effects were produced in Finland, Germany and Denmark.
-Rendering and Lighting took place in Finland, and much of the post-production was carried out in Ireland.
-The American version of the film re-casts Norm Macdonald as Julius and Emma Roberts as Wilma.
+Rendering and lighting took place in Finland, and much of the post-production was carried out in Ireland.